Press release

 Product overview/features

-More than 200,000 tons*2 of garbage bags are consumed in Japan annually, and most of them are made of virgin materials (non-recycled materials).
-It is possible to reduce the amount of plastic.
-In addition, compared to general garbage bags, this product can reduce greenhouse gas emissions, including CO2, and even though it is made overseas, traceability is ensured through raw material certification, and it has received Eco Mark certification.
-I am getting The price is the same as a general garbage bag, and it is practically compatible with both environmental friendliness and economy.
+Approximately 200,000 tons*2 of garbage bags are consumed annually in Japan, most of which are made from virgin plastic (non-recycled material) materials.
+Therefore, by using this product, which contains at least 50% recycled plastic, it is possible to reduce the amount of plastic waste.
+Furthermore, compared to regular garbage bags, this product can also reduce greenhouse gas emissions, including CO2.
+Despite being made overseas, traceability is ensured through raw material certification, and the product has earned Eco Mark certification.
+The price is the same as regular garbage bags, making it both environmentally friendly and economical.

-2 Fuji Chimera Research Institute, 2020 Current Status and Future Prospects of Plastic Films and Sheets
+2 Fuji Chimera Research Institute 2020 Current Status and Future Outlook of Plastic Films and Sheets

-Product name: “Garbage bags that reduce the amount of plastic waste in the world the more you use them” (plastic bags made from recycled materials)
+Product name: "garbage bag that reduce the amount of plastic waste in the world the more you use them" (Poly bags made from recycled material)

 Type: 3 types by capacity